jonasjaeger-sci/mod905/docs/user/getting-started.rst

 ============================

-After :ref:`installing pyretis <user-guide-install>`, you can run simulations, either by using a **text-based input file** or by making **explicit use of the pyretis library**:
+After :ref:`installing pyretis <user-guide-install>`, you can run simulations by:

-**The text based input file**:
+1. Using a **text based input file**.
-   Using the input file is the simplest approach.
-You will first have to learn how to create this file and this is explained in the :ref:`input description <user-guide-input>`.
+   This is the simplest approach.
+You will first have to learn how to create this file and this is explained in detail the :ref:`input description <user-guide-input>`.

-**Explicit use of the pyretis library**:
-   The second option offers more freedom in defining, running and interacting with the simulation.
-However, this approach requires that you study how the pyretis library is structured and build up.
+2. Using **the pyretis library explicitly**.
+This is a more involved approach, but it offers more freedom in defining, running and interacting with the simulation.
+In order to make use of the library, you will have to read about the structure of the pyretis library in the
-   This is described in the
    :ref:`introduction to the library <user-guide-intro-api>` and in the
    :ref:`detailed reference section <api-doc>`.

-A more extensive overview can be found in the :ref:`full user guide <user-guide-index>`
+A more extensive overview can be found in the :ref:`full user guide <user-guide-index>`.
+Here, we will now rather jump into some examples showing the use of pyretis!

 pyretis examples